Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 The real costs

-- Loss of human readability.
-You can no longer inspect embedding values in curl or Chrome DevTools.
-Debugging requires decoding the Base64 string out-of-band.
+- You lose human readability.
+You can’t inspect raw vectors in curl or browser tools without decoding the Base64 string manually first.

-float32tofloat16orfloat64on the Python side requires a simultaneous update to the Ruby unpack directive.
-There is no self-describing schema to catch mismatches. - Array allocation overhead.
+float32tofloat16on the Python side requires a simultaneous update to your Ruby unpack code. - Ruby still allocates memory.

-Conclusion: Text is for Humans, Binary is for Systems
+Text is for humans, binary is for systems

-JSON has won because it’s readable.
-For most web APIs, that readability is worth the overhead—payloads are small and parsing costs are negligible.
+JSON won the web because it is readable.
+For most API endpoints, that readability is worth the minor parsing overhead.

-Embeddings are different.
-A single vector from a modern model contains more numerical data than most entire API responses.
-When you serialize dense numerical arrays as strings, you’re not just adding overhead—you’re mismatching the data structure to its representation.
+But embeddings are different.
+A single vector contains more numerical data than most entire API payloads.
+Serializing dense float arrays as text strings mismatches the data structure to its representation.

-Performance work often starts with algorithms, but the largest wins frequently come from changing representations instead.
-Once you stop treating dense numerical data like text, the CPU suddenly has much less work to do.
+Performance wins rarely start with algorithm tweaks.
+The biggest gains usually come from changing how data is represented.
+Once you stop treating dense numbers like text, your CPU has much less work to do.